TRANSFERRING SHARES TO YOUR RRSP

 Shares in corporations listed on Canadian stock exchanges are no problem.
 For shares in private companies or foreign corporations, however, you must ensure that they qualify as RRSP “qualified investments”.
 Some do, but the rules are complex and must be checked carefully by a professional.

-The rules for private corporations generally require that you and your family members not own 10% or more of the shares of any class of the corporation, and that it uses substantially all of its assets in active business carried on in Canada.
-The rules for foreign corporations generally require them to be listed on specific stock exchanges (including all the major U.S. exchanges as well as specific exchanges in about 25 other countries).
+The rules for private corporations generally require that you and your family members not own 10% or more of the shares of any class of the corporation, and that it uses substantially all of its assets in an active business carried on in Canada.
+The rules for foreign corporations generally require them to be listed on specific stock exchanges (including all the major U.S. exchanges, as well as specific exchanges in 29 other countries).

 3. Capital gain on transfer